mcp-team/mcp-starter-pack/guides/union_find.md

 ![example graph](images/union_find_1.png)

 We are given a large chain as our graph.
-Now imagine if the problem gives you a test case with 1000000 queries where in each query the value of **S[i]** is between 0 and 100 and the value of **E[i]** is between 9999900 and 10000000.
-The solution above will be too slow to solve this case because for each query we're going to visit every node between **S[i]** and **E[i]**, worst case we will visit 1000000 * 10000001 nodes!
+Now imagine if the problem gives you a test case with 1000000 queries where in each query the value of **S** is between 0 and 100 and the value of **E** is between 9999900 and 10000000.
+The solution above will be too slow to solve this case because for each query we're going to visit every node between **S** and **E**, worst case we will visit 1000000 * 10000001 nodes!

 So yes, this solution is correct but you won't get all the test cases!